LLNL/zfp/docs/source/high-level-api.rst

   i.e., the current byte offset or the number of compressed bytes consumed.
   Zero is returned if decompression failed.

+  The field dimensions and scalar type used during decompression must match those used during compression (see :c:type:`zfp_field`).
+This function further requires that :c:type:`zfp_stream` is initialized with the same :ref:`compression parameters <modes>` used during compression.
+To assist with this, an optional :ref:`header <zfp-header>` may be prepended that encodes such metadata, which must be explicitly read using :c:func:`zfp_read_header` to initialize *stream* and *field*.

 ----

 .. _zfp-header: